If your compassion does not include yourself, it is incomplete.

 - Fostering the capacity to experience joy

-Experiential in nature, Healing Compassion Fatigue programs can be customized to fit the specific interests and needs of your business, institution or group.
+Experiential in nature, Healing Compassion Fatigue programs can be customized to fit the specific interests and needs of your organization, institution or group.
 They can be delivered in a variety of formats including experiential talks and series; in-service trainings and retreats; and mentoring and coaching.

 Healing Compassion Fatigue programs are designed for people in helping professions (nursing, social work, social justice, mental health, law enforcement, emergency services, foster care, elder care, hospice and education), and well-suited for folks in family caregiving roles.
 OpenSpace Mindfulness clients have included Microsoft, Seattle University, Weiden & Kennedy, Starbucks, Holistic Nurses Group, North Seattle College, Good Samaritan Hospitals and Catholic Charities of Oregon.